stjordanis/betterprompt/README.md

 `import betterprompt`

-## Using Betterprompt
+## Using betterprompt

-Betterprompt currently provides 1 main functions - `calculate_perplexity`.
+betterprompt currently provides 1 main functions - `calculate_perplexity`.

 The `calculate_perplexity` function takes in a prompt as a string and calculates the perplexity of the text using the OpenAI GPT-3 API.
 It returns the perplexity as a float.